Vardot/ckeditor5-anchor-drupal/README.md

 This package implements the anchor feature for CKEditor 5.
 It allows inserting anchor elements (ID field) into the edited content and offers the UI to create and edit them.

-This is a Drupal-adapted fork of [the original plugin by bvedad](https://github.com/northernco/ckeditor5-anchor-drupal).
+This is a Drupal-adapted fork of [the original plugin by Northern Commerce](https://github.com/northernco/ckeditor5-anchor-drupal).

+Packaged to be used with composer directly in Drupal, and maintained and supported for the [CKEditor Anchor Link](https://www.drupal.org/project/anchor_link) module.

 ## Install with Composer